Resonite-Community-Projects/community_events.resonite/docs/docs/Usage/clients.md

 > Built & maintained by the Resonite Community Projects organization

-- [Facet Client](facet-client.md) to be installed in Resonite on the Dash.
+- [Facet Client](facet-client.md): designed for in-world use within Resonite or in your Dash, allowing you to browse events without leaving the game.
-- [Web Client](web-client.md) to be used directly from any web browser.
+- [Web Client](web-client.md): full-featured client that can be accessed from any modern web browser on any device.

 ## Thrid-party Clients

 > Built by independent contributors outside the Community Projects organization

-- [Event Slinger](event-slinger.md) to be used when either on your Android phone (including a tablet mode) or Windows device.
+- [Event Slinger](event-slinger.md): native mobile and desktop client for Android and Windows, offering a streamlined experience for browsing events.

 ## Matrix feature list